 You can also sell good quality furniture through your local or online classified ads or pass them on via Freecycle.
 For more information visit: Aberdeen Freecycle

 Alternatively you can take them to your local Recycling Centres.
-Aberdeen City Council will also collect this type of waste as part of our Special/Bulky Collections Service There is a charge for this service.
+Aberdeen City Council will also collect this type of waste as part of our Collection of Bulky Waste Items Service There is a charge for this service.
 For further information please call 08456 08 09 19 or 01224 219 281.

 Note that furniture in poor condition not suitable for reuse can be broken down and the wood element recycled at Tullos Recycling Centre.